-To disable password protection, go back to the SYSTEM SETUP: Advanced > Security Settings > Power On Lock menu after opening the OSD menu system.
-Select Off by pressing $\triangleleft/\triangleright$.
+To disable password protection, go back to the SYSTEM SETUP: Advanced > Security Settings > Change Security Settings menu after opening the OSD menu system.
+Press ENTER.
 The message 'INPUT PASSWORD' displays.
 Enter the current password.

-- If the password is correct, the OSD menu returns to the Security Settings page.
-Press ▼ to highlight Power On Lock and press ◄/▶ to select Off.
-You will not have to enter the password next time when turning on the projector. - ii.
+- i.
+If the password is correct, the OSD menu returns to the Security Settings page. - Press ▼ to highlight Power On Lock and press ◀/▶ to select Off.
+You will not have to enter the password next time when turning on the projector. - Press ▼ to highlight Splash Screen Lock and press ◀/▶ to select Off.
+The Splash Screen function in the SYSTEM SETUP: Basic menu will be available for your change. - ii.
 If the password is incorrect, the password error message displays lasting for three seconds, and the message 'INPUT PASSWORD' displays for your retry.
-You can press MENU/EXIT to cancel the change or try another password.

-Though the password function is disabled, you need to keep the old password in hand should you ever need to re-activate the password function by entering the old password.
+You can press MENU/EXIT to cancel the change or try another password. - Though the password function is disabled, you need to keep the old password in hand should you ever need to re-activate the password function by entering the old password.